adsukharev/spa-menv/README.md

 go to http://localhost:3222

 #### Note
-if your port is busy change in file .env
+if your port 3222 is busy change only this line in file .env
 ```
 PORT_MACHINE=3222
 ```